Grid Intellisense Commands

 The Grid intellisense appears on the appropriate contexts when editing XAML files.
 On the next sections we will build a login form in an XAML Page using the Grid layout.
 This layout will have 3 rows and two columns, where the first column will have the labels and the second column the entries, and the third row will span among the columns to add the login button.
 The result will look as below:

-Declaring a Grid with Boilerplate Code
+Grid Boilerplate Code Completion

 To start our login form we will declare a new

 Grid inside a